 There are a number of existing antiviral drugs under investigation through clinical trials for use against COVID-19.
-Most of these drugs are already used for other viral conditions such as Ebola or HIV and none are yet clinically proven against COVID-19.
+Most of these drugs are already used for other viral conditions such as Ebola or HIV and some strains of seasonal flu, and none are yet clinically proven against COVID-19.
 Remdesivir is an antiviral under investigation against COVID-19 which has now been approved for clinical use in the UK for specific hospitalised patients.
 It is important to note that an opportunistic or secondary bacterial infection can develop in patients with COVID-19.
 This means we also need governments, globally, to ensure we are also focussing on developing new antibiotic treatments to reduce poor outcomes from the secondary bacterial infections and not just the virus itself.

 Vitamin D helps to keep bones, teeth and muscles healthy.
 It also plays an important role in the immune system, which helps our body fight infection.
 However, the role that vitamin D plays in the management of COVID-19 is not completely clear currently.
 Clinical studies are ongoing to determine if vitamin D helps prevent respiratory complications, or whether it provides specific protection towards COVID-19.
 The emerging evidence suggests that the outcomes for those who develop COVID-19, and who already have a deficiency or insufficient levels of vitamin D, may be negatively affected in terms of morbidity (degree of ill health) and mortality (death rates).